guilhermetavares/restkiss/docs/extending.rst

 consensus on doing data validation even within the **individual** framework communities themselves, let alone *between* frameworks.

-So unfortunately, Restless mostly ignores this issue, leaving you to do data validation the way you think is best.
+So unfortunately, Restkiss mostly ignores this issue, leaving you to do data validation the way you think is best.

 The good news is that the data you'll need to validate is already in a